Xtremono/cardano-ppot/Docs/Ceremony_&_Contribution_Guidelines.md

 mkdir input
 ```

 Then, place json file inside `input/`.

+## Contributing to a Ceremony

  Once you have the JSON file from the coordinator placed correctly, you can contribute in two ways:

-### Step 7.a: Automatic Contribution (Recommended)
+### Step 6.a: Automatic Contribution (Recommended)

 If you placed the JSON file in the `input/` folder: